Updated: April 24, 2026

 Families with children can also have peace of mind knowing that there are 12 Algarve international schools to choose from, including Eden Montessori International School and Vale Verde International School.
 Each school provides a high-quality and culturally enriching education.
 Living in Lagos is a perfect choice for nature lovers.
 It has also been increasingly popular amongst Americans in recent years.

 It is also worth researching Albufeira, characterized by its cobblestone streets lined with restaurants, and where something is always going on in the evenings.
-Vilamoura and Albufeira are conveniently close to Faro Airport, an added bonus for avid travelers.
+Vilamoura and Albufeira are conveniently close to Faro Airport, an added bonus for avid travelers and purchasing a legal residence.

 The Eastern Algarve provides a more authentic Portuguese experience on the other side of southern Portugal.
 Living in Tavira, for example, has become quite popular among expats.
 Tavira is a standout, authentic city with its distinctive whitewashed buildings and blue façades.